 22.4.2.2a Connection failure due to inter-RAT mobility

-One of the functions of Mobility Robustness Optimisation is to detect connection failures that occurred due to Too Early or Too Late inter-RAT handovers.
+One of the functions of Mobility Robustness Optimisation is to detect connection failures that occurred due to Too Early or Too Late inter-RAT handovers or Inter-system Mobility Failure for Voice Fallback.
 These problems are defined as follows:

 - [Too Late Inter-RAT Handover] An RLF occurs after the UE has stayed in an E-UTRAN cell for a long period of time; the UE attempts to re-connect to a UTRAN cell.